Honors in English

 There is a bi-weekly seminar during the winter and spring terms for Honors students.

 For more information, including sample proposals, deadlines, and advice, please consult the Directors of English Honors and the Department of English and Creative Writing Guide to Honors.

-English Honors proposals for the 2021-22 academic year are to be submitted to the Department Administrator no later than November 1, 2021.
+English Honors proposals for the 2021-22 academic year are to be submitted to the Department Administrator no later than 4 PM on November 1, 2021.